What to Expect in High School

 Four years of math and science are offered to all students, preferably with some choice of courses in 11th and 12th grade.
-Taking only three years of math and science may put you at a disadvantage when applying to college and pursuing your studies once in college.
+Taking only three years of math and science may put you at a disadvantage when applying to some jobs and colleges, as well as when pursuing your studies in college.

 Students need to read a range of both fiction and non-fiction (sometimes referred to as “informational texts").
 It’s ok for students to read excerpts, especially to learn how to analyze text, but it’s also important that students read whole books, including novels.
 When you visit a school, ask what whole books students are reading in English and other subjects too.

 Look for schools where students are both expected to write a lot and receive explicit instruction in writing.
 There are a range of ways schools may tackle the latter.
 Some schools may teach writing across all subjects such as at New Dorp High School on Staten Island.
 While at others, such as Park East High School in Manhattan, writing is taught in a separate class that students take in addition to English.